durran/darstellung/README.md

 ========

 Darstellung is a simple DSL for defining what should be displayed in resource representations most of the time in API consumption.
+The library is currently in an experimental phase (pre 1.0.0).

 Usage
 -----